-You should always rehearse your presentation OUT LOUD and not just memorize all or part of it in your head.
+You should always rehearse your presentation OUT LOUD (with the associated natural body language) and not just memorize all or part of it in your head.

 If you will do this, you will be able to incorporate your natural way of expressing yourself using the body language that already fits you like a glove.

 You should video and review every presentation or speech that you give until you are satisfied with your results.
 You should look for anything that may be distracting or that you can change yourself without having to “learn” some new body language “tactic” that is not how you actually roll when you talk.

 If you want to learn acting to improve your speeches or presentations, that is 100% your choice.
 Just be aware that you will be adding an additional layer of difficulty and it can take a long time to be proficient at it.

 And when it comes to adding funny humor to speeches and presentations…